READ ME FIRST:

 When we speak of lengths of coax in terms of wavelengths, half-wavelengths, etc., we must specify whether we mean "physical" or "electrical" wavelength.
 There is a significant difference.
 I will refer to them as eWavelength and pWavelength for clarity.

 Also, when we speak of the velocity factor (vf) of a coax, we are usually speaking of its vf "inside" of the coax, where Differential Current is flowing.
 For instance, most normal coax has a vf of 0.66, whereas most foam coax is about 0.80.

 BUT, when referring to Common Mode Current flowing on the "outside" of the coax, we must use the vf determined by "the outer surface of the shield and the jacket of the coax."
-This is usually about 0.98 for all types of coax, so in general I often just quote the physical length.
+This is usually between 0.95 and 0.98 for all types of coax, so in general I often just quote the physical length.

 The photo/drawing below depicts this:

 In order to understand exactly what is happening along the long coax run between the antenna and the house, I made several sets of SWR measurements along the way.

 Stake in the Ground: 1/2 eWavelength of RG-58 AU (cut for 3.480 MHz).

 The coax run is broken up into 4 segments:

 *This is a total of 38m of coax (14 + 24), which together with the 1m of coax in the 1:1 Guanella Choke before the final 30m attaches, approximates a physical 1/2 wavelength of coax; this is the theoretical point where Common Mode Current should be at it highest level.